diegoxb07/AOCQualityControl/README.md

 # AOC QC Tool

-A browser-based quality-control tool for NOAA Aircraft Operations Center (AOC) flight-level data.
+An HTML frontend quality-control tool for NOAA Aircraft Operations Center (AOC) flight-level data.
 It is based on the `qc_plots_with_map_v2.py` script that was previously used, that required a more extensive and much less autonomous workflow.

 This new tool can automatically load a hurricane-hunter flight (`.nc`), but has the option to also upload manually in case the API is offline.
 The QC tool does not filter any data unlike the AOCVisualizer tool on a continuous 1-second axis, separates recorder-level data gaps from per-sensor gaps, reproduces the script's statistics, draws every sensor family with its redundant members and their differences, and can put the flight on a 2D/3D map for context.